 Borderline personality disorder from perspective of interpersonal and intra-psychic dynamics

 Borderline individuals have a dynamic of clinging and distancing in their relationships.
-This is actually one of the most pervasive dynamics BPD individuals present.
+This is actually one of the most pervasive dynamics presented by individuals with borderline personality disorder traits.
 It is actually an interpersonal behaviour that has origin in intra-psychic dynamics.
 Because relationships and the acknowledgement they get from others is the essence of borderline’s sense of self, they will tend to be clinging in order to avoid abandonment.

 They will enter symbiosis to get recognition and the sense of “goodness”.
 Once they get too close and the feelings of potential abandonment become too overwhelming, they will seek reassurance from their partners and look for potential signs of their partner’s distancing, which might be a bit smothering to the partner and in itself cause partner’s distancing.